Sexual abuse compensation calculator – Find out amounts you can claim?

 - Grooming a child online and meeting them with the intent of abusing them

-- Not taking the correct measures to stop a child being exposed to sexual activities by others
+- Not taking the correct measures to stop a child from being exposed to sexual activities by others

 - Encouraging a child to hear or watch sexual acts